shfischer/WKLIFE-FAQ/README.md

 </summary>

 Some work on this issue was presented at WKLIFE XII (ICES, 2023).
-The conclusion was that it might be possible to use survey length data if no or insufficient (commercial) length data are available.
-The length at first capture $L_c$ should still be estimated from catch data because the $L_c$ from survey data might be too low and bias the reference length $L_{F=M}$.
+The conclusion was that it might be possible to use survey length data as a proxy if no or insufficient (commercial) length data are available.
+The length at first capture $L_c$ should still be estimated from catch data to account for fisheries selectivity because the $L_c$ from survey data might be too low and bias the reference length $L_{F=M}$ (which is on the assumption of knife-edged fisheries selectivity).

 *References*